 "If you want to go fast, go alone.
-If you want go far, go together."- African Proverb
+If you want to go far, go together."- African Proverb

 - Janelle Ryan